-Employee Data Management include -
+Employee Data Management encompasses the following areas:

 Employee Engagement Process -